2014 Andhra Pradesh Legislative Assembly election: Election day

 The election was held in two phases alongside the 7th and 8th phases of the General Election, taking place on 30 April in Telangana, and on 7 May in the remainder of Andhra Pradesh.

 Despite few clashes between supporters of rival parties in Seemandhra and Rayalaseema, the poll percentage was good on the polling day.
 The initial poll percentage appeared to be dull, but it soon picked up as time went on.
-Chief Electoral Officer Bhanwar Lal told the media that he was confident that the percentage could be around 85–90% by the concluding time.
+Chief Electoral Officer Bhanwar Lal told the media that he was confident that the turnout could be around 85–90% by the concluding time.

 Phase 1 (Telangana)

 Polling passed off peacefully with more than 72% of more than 2.81 crore voters exercising their franchise in the 10 districts in the region.
-Chief Electoral Officer Bhanwarlal said the polling could touch 75 percent.
-In 2009, the percentage was 67.71 in the region.
+Chief Electoral Officer Bhanwarlal said the polling could touch 75%.
+In 2009, the turnout was 67.71% in the region.

 Phase 2 (Andhra Pradesh)

 Chief Electoral Officer Bhanwarlal said around 76.80% of the 3.68 crore voters exercised their franchise across 175 Assembly and 25 Lok Sabha constituencies in the region and the voting percentage were seen as likely to touch 80%.
-The highest turnout of 82.97% was recorded in the Guntur district and the lowest of 70% in Vishakhapatnam district.
+The highest turnout of 82.97% was recorded in the Guntur district and the lowest of 70% in Visakhapatnam district.